-- What is the availability of this product ?
+PRODUCT STATUS and AVAILABILITY What is the availability of this product ?
 TU480X272C-K6121TU prototypes have been supplied to 82 companies in Europe from May Yes The planned market release: 16th September 2010 Yes 120 units will be available from the 5th October 2010.
-Yes 1800 units will be available from the 14th November 2010 Kitted awaiting v5 PCB.
-5.7 inch and 7inch prototypes will be available on the 10th November 2010.
+Yes 5.7 inch and 7inch prototypes will be available on the 10th November 2010.
+Yes 5.7 inch and 7inch prototypes will be available on the 10th December 2010.
 On schedule 3.5inch prototypes will be available in December 2010.
-On schedule
+Delayed to 14th January 900 units of 4.2 inch.
+Kithet available DCP.
+1800 units of 4.3inch.
+Kitted awaiting PCB.

-What is the firmware development status of this product ?
-We thank the 20 companies in Europe who helped beta testing As at 14th Oct, 90% of the specified software functionality complete.
+- What is the firmware development status of this product ?
+We thank the 20 companies in Europe who helped beta testing As at 12th Nov, 95% of the specified software functionality complete.
 All existing customers are updated by email with latest release.
-Customer identified bug fix is about 36 hours.
-USB interfacing is the main process currently omitted.
-USB COM is aimed to be available by 10th Nov to make file update easier.
+Customer identified bug fix is implemented in the next release (7 days).
+USB interfacing, arrays and rotation are the main features still in development.
+USB COM is aimed to be available by 26th Nov to make file update easier.
 Future developments include automated animation plus audio and video processing.